cyber-dojo/versioner/README.md

 - Records a consistent set of image tags for all the cyber-dojo server's micro-services on [dockerhub](https://hub.docker.com/r/cyberdojo/versioner/tags)
 - Used by the main [cyber-dojo](https://github.com/cyber-dojo/commander/blob/master/cyber-dojo) script

-The .env file holds the commit-shas -> image-tags comprising a consistent set of images which can be used to bring up a cyber-dojo server.
+The .env file holds the commit-shas and image-tags comprising a consistent set of images which can be used to bring up a cyber-dojo server.
-For example, suppose there is an image cyberdojo/versioner:1.24.0, created from a commit to this repo, and its .env file specifies tags (1st seven chars of the sha) of 5c95484 for differ, 380c557 for nginx, etc.
+For example, suppose there is an image cyberdojo/versioner:1.24.0, created from a commit to this repo, and its .env file specifies tags of 5c95484 for differ, 380c557 for nginx, etc.
 ```bash
 $ cyber-dojo update 1.24.0
 $ cyber-dojo up